w3c/wai-tutorials/source/site-navigation/menus-flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-#### Toggle submenu using a special “show submenu” button
+#### Use a button to toggle the submenu
 {:.ap}

-If the top-level menu item needs to stay a proper link that links to a page, a separate button can be added to the top-level item that opens/closes the menu.
+If the top-level menu item needs to stay a proper link to a specific page, a separate button can be added to the top-level item that opens and closes the menu.
 This button can also act as a visual indicator for the presence of a submenu.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>